fluture-js/momi/README.md

 const App = require('idealist');
 const R = require('ramda');

-//Import some Free Moands we'd like to use. const FreeState = require('freeky/state');
+//Import some Free Monads we'd like to use. const FreeState = require('freeky/state');

 //Some lenses to work with the Response structure.